Egypt & the Eternal Nile-Waitlist Status

 Included in extension cost

 Air transportation Cairo/Amman; 4 nights’ accommodations: 2 nights in Petra at Mövenpick Resort Petra (Sup.
-First Class); 2 nights in Amman at Kempinski Hotel Amman (Sup.
+First Class); 2 nights in Amman at Grand Hyatt Amman (Sup.
 First Class); 9 meals: 4 breakfasts, 3 lunches, 2 dinners; Extensive included sightseeing: Madaba (City of Mosaics); Mt.
 Nebo pilgrimage site; full day at Petra; Amman’s Roman theatre and Citadel; Roman ruins of Jerash; Services of an Odysseys Unlimited Tour Director; Private motorcoach transportation; Gratuities for dining room servers, airport and hotel porters, and all drivers

 This is a moderately active tour and participants must be able to keep up with an active group of travelers.
 For the safety and enjoyment of each participant and the group, participants must be able to:

 - Walk on average 2-3 miles at a steady pace.
-On this tour, guests will be walking in cities and town and should be able to walk at a steady pace for approximately 2-4 hours of touring.
+On this tour, guests will be walking in cities and towns and should be able to walk at a steady pace for approximately 2-4 hours of touring.

 - Stand for up to approximately 2 hours at a time each day.

-- Walk up and down steep stairs without hand rails, without the assistance of another person.
+- Walk up and down steep stairs without handrails, without the assistance of another person.

 - Get off and on tour vehicles without assistance

-- Be able to deal with hot weather – possibly up to 100 F in the middle of the day
+- Be able to deal with hot weather

 Terms and Conditions